noiseprotocol/noise_spec/noise.md

 In some use cases, Noise transport messages might be lost or arrive out-of-order (e.g. when messages are sent over UDP).
-To handle this, an application protocol can attach the `n` value to each message, and recipients can call the `SetNonce()` function on the receiving `CipherState` using the received nonce.
+To handle this, an application protocol can send the `n` value used for encrypting each transport message alongside that message.
+On receiving such a message the recipient would call the `SetNonce()` function on the receiving `CipherState` using the received nonce.
 Recipients doing this must track the received `n` values and reject repeated values to prevent replay attacks.